-No matter what time of year it is — before the season, midseason, even after — it’s never a bad time to take care of an important task — net inspection.
-Making sure your infield screens are in safe working condition is something you can do even if the weather doesn’t cooperate, so that work that can easily be brought indoors.
+Whether it’s before the season, midseason, even after the season, it’s never a bad time to take care of an important task — net inspection.
+Making sure your infield screens are in safe working condition is something you can do even if the weather doesn’t cooperate.
+It’s work that can easily be brought indoors.

 I have always taken the time to get all of my screens and nets ready to go as early as possible so I can concentrate solely on the fields.
 No matter when you have time to do it, each infield screen should be inspected for:

 - Condition of string that is anchoring net to frame if not using sock nets

 - Condition of the frame and transport wheels (where applicable)

 - Condition of any protective padding on screens